-Make sure this vehicle's tires are properly inflated and the tread is not worn down.
+Make sure you inflate this vehicle's tires and monitor the treads for wear.
 Check tire pressure using a tire gauge and tread wear at every fuel fill-up.
-Recommended tire pressure can be found on the label inside the driver's side door or door pillar.
-Your vehicle may be equipped with a Tire Pressure Monitoring System (TPMS) which is NOT a substitute for manually checking tire pressure.
-Visit www.checkmytires.org for additional information.
+You can find the recommended tire pressure on the label inside the driver's side door or door pillar.
+Your vehicle may include a Tire Pressure Monitoring System (TPMS) which is NOT a substitute for manually checking tire pressure.
+See your Owner's Manual for additional information.

 Tires degrade over time depending on many factors such as weather, storage conditions, and conditions of use (load, speed, inflation pressure, etc.) experienced throughout the life of the tires.
 In general, tires should be replaced after six years regardless of tread wear.
-However, heat caused by hot climates or frequent high loading conditions can accelerate the aging process and may require tires to be replaced more frequently.
-You should replace your spare tire when you replace the road tires or after six years due to aging even if it has not been used.
+Heat caused by hot climates or frequent high-loading conditions, however, can accelerate the aging process and may require you to replace the tires more frequently.
+You should replace your spare tire when you replace the road tires or after six years due to aging even if you never used it.

-Do not use replacement tires with lower load-carrying capacities than the original tires (for example, a van or wagon equipped with "E" load-rated tires must use "E" load-rated tires as replacements).
+Do not use replacement tires with lower load-carrying capacities than the original tires.
+A van or cutaway vehicle equipped with "E" load-rated tires must use "E" load-rated tires as replacements, for example.
 Exceeding any vehicle weight or load-rating limitation could result in serious damage to the vehicle, loss of vehicle control, vehicle rollover and/or personal injury.
-(Note: Replacement tires with a higher limit than that of the originals do not increase the payload capacity.)
-See the Owner's Manual for more information.

-Please store this safety guide inside the vehicle along with the Owner's Manual materials.
+Note: Replacement tires with a higher limit than that of the originals do not increase the payload capacity.
+See your Owner's Manual for more information.
+Please store this safety guide inside the vehicle along with your Owner's Manual materials.